Godfrey Okumu: Kenyan women's national team

 The Kenyan women's national team had Okumu as part of their coaching staff at the 2006 and 2010 FIVB Volleyball Women's World Championships, as well as in the 2011 and 2015 FIVB Volleyball Women's World Cups.

 In the Philippines

-Okumu served as head Coach of UP Lady Fighting Maroons, the women's volleyball collegiate team of the University of the Philippines.
+Okumu served as head Coach of the UP Lady Fighting Maroons, the women's volleyball collegiate team of the University of the Philippines.
 In September 2017, Okumu was announced as the new head coach of the team.
 Okumu's first stint with the team was at UAAP Season 80 which took place 2018.
 Okumu has said that he will introduce the "Japanese style" of play to the collegiate team which he learned in his Japan stint.
 In July 2022, Okumu announced his departure from the team.

+Okumu also coached in the Premier Volleyball League.
+He was head coach of the Motolite Power Builders in 2019.
+He returned to the PVL as an assistant coach for debutants Galeries Tower Highrisers.

+In August 2025, Okumu was promoted as Galeries' head coach after the departure of Lerma Giron.

 Personal life

-Okumu has a daughter named Hawi Fuyumi, who plays professionally in Japan.
-As of 2017, Fuyumi plays for Hitachi Rivale.
+Okumu has a daughter named Hawi Okumu Oba, who plays professionally in Japan.
+As of 2017, Hawi plays for Hitachi Rivale and become part of the Japanese national team.